-There are now support groups spring up on the internet, dedicated to provide support for men whose partners have endometriosis.
+There are now support groups on the internet, dedicated to providing support for men whose partners have endometriosis.
 This will help to alleviate the isolation for these men and give them a network where they can share experiences.

 There are no easy answers as to how to improve the quality of your relationship with your partner when you are trying to cope with a serious illness.
 It all comes down to the qualities, the attitudes, the personalities, the needs, and so many other personal traits of the individuals involved.

 It has been found by other women suffering from endometriosis, that when they educate their partners and their family about endometriosis, they then begin to understand just what a profound affect this disease is having on the woman and her image of herself.
 The more they learn, the more they understand, and the closer they feel, which has improved their relationships immensely.